 List of word meaning of chapter the last lesson summary:

 - Dread- fear, phobia, terror, apprehension, misgiving

 - Drilling- practice, exercises, exercise, training, praxis

 - Rapping- incrimination, knocks, clatter, dab, take the rap

-- Counted on- rely, rest, depend, rely on, keep faith, remain
+- Counted on- rely upon, rest, depend, rely on, keep the faith, remain

 - Commotion- stir, bustling, bustle, ado, clutter

 - Blushed- abash, be shy, make ashamed, feel abashed, put to shame

 - Primer- prayer book